vippsas/vipps-developers/developer-resources/portal.md

    * If you need to create your own test sales unit, select _Test_ and then click _Add test sales unit_ and fill out the form.
      See [create a new test sales unit](#how-to-create-a-test-sales-unit) for more details.
-1. Click the _Show keys_ button corresponding to your sales desired unit.
+1. Click the _Show keys_ button corresponding to your sales unit.
    The API keys will be displayed.
    **Please note:** You can only see API keys that you have access to.
 All others will be hidden.
    ![portal.vipps.no: The API keys for a sales unit](../images/portalvippsno-salesunit-keys.png)